 7) witness to the Kingdom of God in the community, in the nation, and abroad; and

-8) speak publicly to the world in solidarity with the poor and oppressed, calling for justice and proclaiming God’s love for the world, advocating dignity, justice, and equity for all people, working for peace and reconciliation among the nations, caring for the marginalized, and embracing and welcoming racially and ethnically diverse populations.
+8) speak publicly to the world in solidarity with the poor and oppressed, proclaiming God’s love for the world, advocating dignity, justice, and equity for all people, working for peace and reconciliation among the nations, caring for the marginalized, and embracing and welcoming racially and ethnically diverse populations.

 b.
 Each pastor with a congregational call shall, within the congregation: